invent-framework/py2blocks/README.md

 We will provide mechanism for third parties to be able to pre-define blocks, in addition to the blocks we provide automatically.

+## Open Source Acknowledgements

+The drag strategy plugin is derived from the Apache 2.0 licenced [Makecode](https://github.com/microsoft/pxt), a project of Microsoft.